MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 |--|
 |0.64199107528146893|

-A coefficient of 0.6419 suggests that there is a connection between the state population and the property damage caused by storms.
+A coefficient of 0.6419 suggests that there is a weak connection between the state population and the property damage caused by storms.

 ## Perform geospacial clustering